SMart-08/pysql/README.md

-# pysql
+# PYSQL ( python + mysql )

 Overview:
 * I have designed and implemented a Database Accesing Applicaton Logic from scrach.
-* It's a MINI Project which express how can we connect mysql database with python using python mysql connector module
+* It's a MINI Project which express how can we connect mysql database with python using python mysql connector module.
+* Project idea is based on real world senario : BLOOD BANK DBMS.

 Features:
 * This application provide a non-tech user a friendly interface to access database without knowning any Query language or database fundamentals.